 - Also on Albatross Island, Chase begins playing opera loudly in the Warden's office, causing its speakers to explode.
 Later, Chase needs to repair a DJ's broken system, and the DJ laments that he should never have played opera on it.

-- Built With LEGO: Just about everything that isn't the land or the water is this.
-You can even break apart certain objects and then use their pieces to build things yourself.
+- Built with LEGO: Just about everything that isn't part of the set-in landscape, architecture or the water is this.
+You can even break apart certain objects and then use their pieces to build other LEGO objects.

-- Bunny-Ears Lawyer: Sheriff Huckleberry is an eccentric who writes dramatic plays for squirrels, but seems to be good at his job.
+- Bunny-Ears Lawyer: Sheriff Huckleberry is an eccentric who writes dramatic plays for squirrels, but seems to be a competent policeman nonetheless.

-- Call Back: In a possible call back to LEGO Island, the game uses almost the exact same Literal-Minded joke as the first LEGO Island game.
+- In a possible call back to LEGO Island, the game uses almost the exact same Literal-Minded joke as the first LEGO Island game.

-- Another possible callback to LEGO Island 2 is that: Both games culminate in the protagonist going into space to confront the villian, resulting in said villain being trapped in space due to a mishap.
-During both space sequences, a portion of gameplay is dedicated to skydiving through rings, and both sequences contain a Shout-Out to 2001: A Space Odyssey (The Monolith in Lego Island 2, and a man drifting through space as classical music plays in Lego City Undercover)
+- Another possible callback to Lego Island 2 is that: both games culminate in the protagonist going into space to confront the villain, resulting in said villain being trapped in space due to a mishap.
+During both space sequences, a portion of gameplay is dedicated to skydiving through rings, and both sequences contain a Shout-Out to 2001: A Space Odyssey (The Monolith in Lego Island 2, and a man drifting through space as classical music plays in Lego City Undercover).

 - The Caper: Several of the levels that have you stealing things for the various gangs are classic examples of this.

 - Captain Crash: While not on the level of terrible driving skills like Chase and Frank, Captain Bluffbeard seems almost incapable of docking ships without crashing them into port and, depending on how sturdy they are, sinking them.

 - Cat Up a Tree: One of the Fireman Missions involves Chase rescuing cats up trees.
 And billboards.
 And anywhere, really, as long as it's very high up.